aws-samples/cfn101-workshop/content/basics/operations/troubleshooting-provisioning-errors/index.md

 Use the `sqs-queues.yaml` template, that contains the error mentioned earlier, to test the stack rollback pause functionality, then fix the error, and complete the stack creation:
 :::::tabs{variant="container"}
 ::::tab{id="cloud9" label="Cloud9"}
-1. In the **Cloud9 terminal** navigate to `code/workspace/troubleshooting-provisioing-errors`:
+1. In the **Cloud9 terminal** navigate to `code/workspace/troubleshooting-provisioning-errors`:
 :::code{language=shell showLineNumbers=false showCopyAction=true}
-cd cfn101-workshop/code/workspace/troubleshooting-provisioing-errors
+cd cfn101-workshop/code/workspace/troubleshooting-provisioning-errors
 :::
 1. Use the AWS CLI to create the stack.
 The required parameter `--template-body` have been pre-filled for you.
-:::code{language=shell showLineNumbers=false showCopyAction=false}
+:::code{language=shell showLineNumbers=false showCopyAction=true}
 aws cloudformation create-stack --stack-name cfn-workshop-troubleshooting-provisioning-errors --template-body file://sqs-queues.yaml --disable-rollback
 :::
 1. If the `create-stack` command was successfully sent, CloudFormation will return `StackId`.